robb-j/gruber/README.md

 - **modules** — code built around web-standards and the common core
 - **integrations** — a module integrating with a specific JavaScript runtime or library
 - **patterns** — optional but recommended best-practices you can adopt
+- **isomorphic** — running the same JavaScript on the front and backend

 ## Background